elliotdavies/full-stack-hack/README.md

 Our idea was to build a system that can:

 * Simulate IOT device data, for example temperature and soil moisture
-* Feed the data into Kafka for processing, for example computing rolling averages
+* Feed the data into Kafka for processing using KSQL, for example computing rolling averages
 * Store everything in MongoDB
 * Render data visualisations in a React UI